 “I found all aspects of the workshop useful - I particularly enjoyed learning about raised-bed vegetable gardening.”

-“SuperGrans has done a marvellous job helping me to learn new skills – my mentor supported me to learn to cook new recipes.
+“SuperGrans has done a marvelous job helping me to learn new skills – my mentor supported me to learn to cook new recipes.
 I recommend them to all of my friends.”

 “The SuperGrans workshops had a very warm and welcoming environment and I enjoyed coming to sewing.”

 Bev Page has been with SuperGrans Manawatu from the beginning.
-An ex-volunteer she still has a role to play as a SuperGrans Board Member and this is her story: I had a bit of spare time and I saw the ad in the paper and I looked for something where I could meet people and pass on some of my skills and I took up SuperGrans.
+This is her story: I had a bit of spare time and I saw the ad in the paper and I looked for something where I could meet people and pass on some of my skills and I took up SuperGrans.
 The best thing I think for me is that I learnt a lot about myself and I’ve learnt a lot about people and how different people are and you learn not to judge because their way of life maybe isn’t the same as yours it doesn’t mean to say it’s wrong.

 Well my first client was a wee young lady that had three boys and I started with her and she was on her own and she had one with learning disabilities and she just wasn’t coping with feeding the boys, housework, just being organised actually and I just went in and sat with her and showed her how to change her nappy on her baby and putting him into bed for a nap – just some form of organisation so that she could get her housework done and get meals organised for the boys and walk down to school to pick them up.
 She walked everywhere she walked all around town to her meetings; she was an absolutely incredible young lady.
 She just didn’t know some of the things to me that were common sense and I suddenly realised she didn’t know what to do so I just put her in the right direction and she is doing wonderfully well now.

-- Bev Page, Board Member and former Mentoring Volunteer
+- Bev Page, former Board Member and Mentor

 Rosemary K is one of our treasured volunteers here at SuperGrans and this is her story: